pandulapeter/beagle/README.md

 <img src="metadata/logo.png" width="20%" />

-**The library is undergoing a complete rewrite with version 2.0.0.
+**WARNING!
+The library is undergoing a complete rewrite with version 2.0.0.
 This is not yet ready for public use.
 Even this document contains references to unimplemented features.**

 **[Click here](https://github.com/pandulapeter/beagle/blob/master/metadata/README_DEPRECATED.md) to see the readme file for the stable version.**